HITECHCRIME/HC_S35_Upclick/README.md

 what ya lookin' for is
 upclick

-likes, hearts, souls and mojis - on screen attention coded mind - crave's sick your own loop, your own kind - play this - into your own thought games that you've made it
+likes, hearts, souls and mojis - on screen / copy, paste, edit, share attention coded minds - craves sick your own loop, your own kind - play this - into your own thought games that you've made it